Dynamic Heterogeneous Distribution Regression Panel Models, with an Application to Labor Income Processes: Estimation and Inference

 \subsubsection{The cross-sectional bootstrap}

-We develop a simple cross-sectional bootstrap scheme that is uniformly valid over a large class of data generating processes that include both weak and strong heterogeneity.
-We introduce the method in the context of the example from the previous section and provide implementation algorithms for the functionals of interest in our model in Appendix \ref{sec:bootstr}.
-The formal theoretical results on the validity of cross-sectional bootstrap are given in Section \ref{sec:csb}.
+We now develop a simple cross-sectional bootstrap scheme that is uniformly valid over a large class of data generating processes that include both local and strong heterogeneity.
+We introduce the method in the context of the example from the previous section and provide implementation algorithms for the functionals of interest in Appendix \ref{sec:bootstr}.
+The formal theoretical results on the validity of cross-sectional bootstrap are given in Theorem \ref{th4.2}.

 The cross-sectional bootstrap is based on resampling with replacement of the estimated coefficients $\widehat \beta_i$ instead of the observations $y_{it}$.
 We call this a cross-sectional bootstrap because it is equivalent to resampling the entire time series $\{y_{i1}, \ldots, y_{iT}\}$ of each cross-sectional unit.
 Let $\{\widehat\beta_i^*: i=1,..., N\}$ be random sample with replacement from $\{\widehat\beta_i: i=1,..., N\}$.
 The bootstrap draw of $\widehat \theta$ is